SrSousa011/GraceLink/README.md

 ## Screenshots

-Include screenshots of the app's interface to give users a visual preview of what to expect when using ChurchApp.
+Include screenshots of the app's interface to give users a visual preview of what to expect when using GraceLink.

 ## Installation

-Provide instructions on how to install the ChurchApp on both Android and iOS devices.
+Provide instructions on how to install the GraceLink on both Android and iOS devices.
 Include any prerequisites or dependencies required for installation.

 ## Usage